Gley Lancer: Development and release

 Gley Lancer was developed by NCS Corporation, a Japanese computer software developer founded in 1980 by Masaya Fujita, which entered the video game industry in 1985 under the brand Masaya.
 They are best known for series such as Assault Suit, Langrisser, Kaizō Chōjin Shubibinman, and Cho Aniki.
 It was produced by Toshiro Tsuchida, who created the Front Mission and Arc the Lad franchises at G-Craft, a company he founded in 1993 after leaving Masaya.
 Hikaru Satō acted as planner, with Yukihiro Higuchi serving as main programmer, while Hiroshi Aizawa was responsible for the character illustrations.
 Noriyuki Iwadare, best known for his work on the Langrisser, Lunar, and Grandia franchises, was involved in the soundtrack as one of four composers under the music production company Cube.
 Several staff members within NCS also collaborated in the game's development process.

 Gley Lancer was first published for the Sega Mega Drive/Genesis in Japan by Masaya on July 17, 1992.
 It was also published in South Korea by Samsung.
 The game's title is engrish, which was common of many shooting games of that era.
 The "r" from "grey" was substituted with "l" resulting in the game's title.
 In 2006, an unofficial English fan translation was released by the group M.I.J.E.T.
 The game was re-released internationally for the Wii's Virtual Console; first in Japan on February 26, 2008, then in Europe on May 16, and later in North America on July 21.
 It was also re-released in digital form for Microsoft Windows through D4 Enterprise's Project EGG service.
 In 2019, the original Mega Drive version was re-released by Columbus Circle on June 6 as a limited run of 2500 copies, featuring a new cover art illustrated by Hiroshi Aizawa.

-The game received a port for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S by Ratalaika Games on October 6, 2021, featuring save states and rewind functions, the ability to switch between satellite types and aim them via an analogue stick, and translated text.
+Gley Lancer received a port for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S by Ratalaika Games on October 6, 2021, featuring save states and rewind functions, the ability to switch between satellite types and aim them via an analogue stick, and translated text.
 In 2022, Columbus Circle released a "30th annyversary" edition for the Mega Drive on October 28, bundled with a CD album containing arranged songs by two of the game's composers.
 That same year, publisher Retro-Bit also announced a release of the game for Genesis outside Japan.
+It was released in 2023 and used an uncredited 2006 fan translation by MIJET.